briankoser/sfc-listeners-guide/episodes/0173-notes-from-comic-con-and-other-news.md

 ben_is_right:
   - Joss Whedon has abandoned his principles
   - Matt misidentified an actor
-  - In season 1 of Super Book, the kids got sucked into the book instead of the computer
+  - In Season 1 of Super Book, the kids got sucked into the book instead of the computer
 encouraging_signs:
   - Ryan Reynolds bombed twice in one week (Turbo and RIPD)
 stan_lee:
   - Stan rants about lines at Comic Con
+take_that_science:
+  - Politician admits to having an affair and love child with an alien

 last_listen: 2019-02-08
 recommendation: no